iRon7/Join-Object/README.md

 * `Merge-Object` (Alias `Merge`), updates the left object with the related right object and adds the rest of the new (unrelated) right objects
 * `Get-Difference` (Alias `Differs`), returns the symmetric different objects and their properties

-Please give a 👍 to support the [proposal to Add a Join-Object cmdlet to the standard PowerShell equipment (`#14994`)](https://github.com/PowerShell/PowerShell/issues/14994)

 ## Examples